Frequently Asked Questions

 #How does DCM Grading work?

-Within seconds, you'll receive a detailed grade report including component scores, defect documentation, and a confidence rating based on your image quality.
+You get a full grade report in seconds, including component scores, marked defects, and a confidence rating tied to your photo quality.

 #Why should I use DCM instead of traditional grading services?

-Speed: Get results in under 60 seconds, not weeks or months.
+Speed: Results in under 60 seconds, not weeks or months.

 #What types of cards can DCM grade?